Degoog — Search engines

 Setup

 Create data/engines/ (or set DEGOOG_ENGINES_DIR).
-You can add either a single file (e.g. my-engine.js) or a folder with index.js (or .ts, .mjs, .cjs).
-The engine id is derived from the filename (without extension) or folder name, with an engine- prefix (e.g. my-engine.js or my-engine/index.js → id engine-my-engine).
+Add a single file (e.g. my-engine.js) or a folder with index.js (or .ts, .mjs, .cjs).
+The engine id is the filename or folder name with an engine- prefix (e.g. ecosia/index.jsengine-ecosia).

 How settings work

-1. Declare settingsSchema — a Configure button appears in Settings → Engines.
+1. Declare settingsSchema — Configure appears in Settings → Engines.

-3. configure(settings) is called after save and on server restart if settings exist.
+3. configure(settings) is called after save and on restart if settings exist.

-4. Return an empty array from executeSearch when required settings are missing so the engine contributes no results.
+4. Return an empty array from executeSearch when required settings are missing.